cromwellgrim/buy-sell-listing-site/SATURDAY.md

 - [ ] prebuilt users with users

 ## MVP
+- [ ] users can view listings
-- [ ] Minimal Viable Product
+- [ ] users can comment on listings
-- [ ] Minimum Viable Demo MVD
+- [ ] users can favourite listings
-- [ ] If you don't show it, don't build it
+- [ ] admins can respond in comments
+- [ ] admins access listings and post approved listings and mark sold
+- [ ] admins delete listings after a certain time (or this could be automated)